kapouer/window-page/README.md

 ### Chains

-There are three chains (route, build, handle).
+There are three chains (route, build, handle) that accepts thenables.

 * Page.route(fn)
   Queue a route function.